jjwils/ut_lh4_approvals/README.md

 # ut_lh4_approvals_approvals_testing_kata

-Hi and welcome to team Cancelling.com As you know, we are a small OTA with some prime locations in a prominent city.
+Hi and welcome to team Fooking.com.
+As you may know, we are a small OTA with some prime locations in a prominent european city famous for the smoke and the pancake.

+Our USP (and why we are valued at 500million while only at Series A funding) is that we buy rooms from hotels and agree to sell all the inventory in a certain period of time.

-Our unique selling point is that we drop the Quality Rating of our hotels as they approach their sell by date.
+Our secret sauce is that we dynamically adjust the price of our hotels as the sell out date approaches.

-We have a system in place that updates our inventory for us.
+We have a computer program in place that manages this system and updates our inventory for us daily.
-It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
+It was developed by a no-nonsense type named Leeroy, who has since moved on to new adventures.
+Unfortunately, Leeroy was a 100x programmer so there is no documentation and no f***ing tests.

-Your task is to add the new feature to our system so that we can begin selling a new Hotel.
-First an introduction to our system:
+Commercially, we are really taking off and have just signed a new Hotel contract.
+Your task is to add the new hotel to our system so that we can make even more moolah.

+First an introduction to what we think our system does:

-All hotels have a SellIn value which denotes the number of days we have to sell the hotel.
+All hotels have a sellOutIn value which denotes the number of days remaining to sell the hotel out.
-All hotels have a Quality value which denotes quality rating of the hotel.
+All hotels have a Price which denotes the price the customer pays for a room at the hotel.
-At the end of each day our system lowers both values for every hotel.
+At the end of each day our system adjusts both of these values for every hotel.

 Pretty simple, right?
 Well this is where it gets interesting:

-Once the sell in date has passed, Quality degrades twice as fast The Quality of an hotel is never negative
+- Once the sell out in days have passed, price degrades twice as fast
+- The price of an hotel is never negative
-Hotel "Eden" actually increases in Quality the older it gets The Quality of an hotel is never more than 50
+- Hotel "Eden" actually increases in Price the closer to the sell out date it gets.
+- The price of a hotel is never more than 50
-"NH Leidseplein", being a legendary hotel, never has to be sold or decreases in Quality "Room Mate Aitana", like aged Eden, increases in Quality as its SellIn value approaches;
+- "NH Leidseplein", we have a special agreement with, it never has to be sold out or decreases in price
+- "Room Mate Aitana", like Eden, increases in price as its sell out date approaches;
-Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the sellIn date passes
+- Price increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but price drops to 0 after the sell out date passes

-We have recently signed a new Hotel "Rho Hotel".
+The newly signed a Hotel is the "Rho Hotel".
 This requires an update to our system:

-"Rho Hotel" degrades in Quality twice as fast as normal hotel Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the Hotel class or Hotels property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Hotels property static if you like, we'll cover for you).
+"Rho Hotel" degrades in price twice as fast as a normal hotel

+Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly!
+However, do not alter the Hotel class or Hotels property as those were written by the Principal Engineer who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Hotels property static if you like, we'll cover for you).

-Just for clarification, a Hotel can never have its Quality increase above 50, however "NH Leidseplein" is a legendary hotel and as such its Quality is 80 and it never alters.
+Just for clarification, a Hotel can never have its price increase above 50, however "NH Leidseplein" was our og partner hotel and as such its price is 80 and it never alters.